Reviews You Can Rely On

 What's the Best Value?

-These big boxes come in a staggering array of prices, from two to four digits.
-Though some of the most expensive models we tested are also some of the best-performing, there are several that stand out as high-value options with exceptional performances that match or outstrip their price tags.
+These big cold boxes come in a staggering array of prices, from two to four digits.
+Although some of the most expensive models we tested are also top performers, several stand out as high-value options with exceptional performance that matches or outstrips their price tags.

 Temperature Control